President's Commission on the Status of Women (PCSW)

 Congratulations to PCSW member Dr. Judith Iriarte-Gross on earning the 2020 Woman of Achievement Award (shared with Wendy Thompson of TBR) from Women in Higher Education in Tennessee.

 Iriarte-Gross dedicates her academic life to promoting women in science.
 She is director of MTSU’s Women in STEM (WISTEM) Center, an incubator for women interested in science, technology, engineering and mathematics and the only one of its kind in Tennessee.
-She also initiated MTSU’s Expanding Your Horizons conference, an annual event for middle-school and high-school girls who are interested in science.
+She also initiated MTSU’s Tennessee Girls in STEM conference, an annual event for middle-school and high-school girls who are interested in science.

 Read more about Dr. Iriarte-Gross, the history of this award, as well as biographies of three MTSU scholarship winners at MTSU News.